-We are going to be resuming in-person gatherings on June 7!
+We have resumed in-person gatherings on Sundays!
 As we move forward we want to communicate three ways to gather and worship with us on Sundays.
 The first would be by continuing to gather with us online only.
 We will continue to live stream online for the foreseeable future.
 Also, if you're comfortable, grab a few friends from your City Group or invite your neighbors over and gather in you home together.
-Or staring June 7th, you can join us for in-person gatherings at either of our locations.
+Or you can join us for in-person gatherings at either of our locations.

 We are continuing toward efforts to collect, pack, and distribute pantry bags and meals during the COVID pandemic.
 It has been so amazing to be able to provide food to our community at this time.
 Thank you again for your generosity!
 If you would like to participate in food distribution efforts, you can help out during the following days:

 Historically, the church has shined brightest in the most difficult times!
 And I’m confident that this will be an historic moment for our church family to live up to our namesake as a City on a Hill and the Light to the World!
 We want to encourage every member of Citylight to prayerfully have your eyes open to ways you can love and serve your neighbors.
 Students will be stuck at home, and many parents with jobs will be struggling to care for their children during the week.
 Small business owners and many employees will be effected economically.
 The needs in our community will increase exponentially in the next few weeks!
 This is an opportunity for followers of Jesus to pray, love, share, and move toward those around us in need!
 As a collective church, we’re working on coordinating tangible responses where you can help: